geoschem/gcpy/docs/source/getting_started.rst

 1. **Obtain a minimal Python installer**
     I like to use the `Miniconda <https://conda.io/miniconda.html>`_ installer;
     this provides a Python install for your operating system, plus the **conda** package manager.
-This way, you can only install the packages you *want*.
+This way, you can install just the packages you want and need.

 2. **Run the installer**
     You'll probably need to do this from the command line, e.g.::

         $ sh Miniconda3-latest-MacOSX-x86_64.sh

-    Follow the instructions; you can choose where to place the installation ( preferably somewhere you have write access without super-user/root access, like your home directory).
+    Follow the instructions; you can choose where to place the installation (preferably somewhere you have write access without super-user/root access, like your home directory).
 At the end of this process, add this path to your
     \*rc configuration::